 Safari - Version 8 and above

-This statement is published in accordance with Section 54 of The Modern Slavery Act 2015.
-It sets out the steps taken during 2017 by BOC Limited to ensure that no form of modern slavery takes place in its operations:
+This statement was published in June 2019 in accordance with Section 54 of The Modern Slavery Act 2015 by BOC Limited to set out the steps taken in 2018 by BOC Limited and The BOC Group Limited, and on behalf of those affiliate companies listed below (the “Companies”) (together “BOC”), to ensure that no form of modern slavery takes place in its operations.

-BOC Limited (“BOC”) is the UK’s largest industrial, medical and special gases provider with around 2800 employees serving more than 300,000 customers from over 100 sites.
+The BOC Group Limited is a holding company with approximately 120 employees during 2018 and acts as a holding company for its subsidiaries.
+BOC Limited is the UK’s largest industrial, medical and special gases provider with around 2800 employees serving more than 300,000 customers.

-BOC’s products include compressed, bulk and pipeline gases, chemicals, engineering solutions and equipment, healthcare innovations and clean energy and transport technologies.
-The industries which use our products include steelmaking, refining, chemical processing, environmental protection, wastewater treatment, welding and cutting, food processing and distribution, glass production, electronics and healthcare.
+BOC Limited’s products include compressed, bulk and pipeline industrial gases, chemicals, engineering solutions and equipment, healthcare innovations and clean energy and transport technologies.
+The industries which use its products include steelmaking, refining, chemical processing, environmental protection, wastewater treatment, welding and cutting, food processing and distribution, glass production, electronics and healthcare.